-We express our gratitude toward Professor of Emeritus Dr. Neil Oldridge for his kind help, Isfahan Cardiovascular Research Institute, and Cardiac Rehabilitation Research Center staff, and finally Mr. Amirsalar Moazen Safaei for his technical notes through the manuscript.
+We express our gratitude to Professor Emeritus Dr. Neil Oldridge for his kind help, the staff of the Isfahan Cardiovascular Research Institute and Cardiac Rehabilitation Research Center, and, finally, Mr. Amirsalar Moazen Safaei for his technical notes on the manuscript.